Seth Lundy

-Seth Xavier Lundy (born April 2, 2000) is an American professional basketball player who last played for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the San Diego Clippers of the NBA G League.
+Seth Xavier Lundy (born April 2, 2000) is an American professional basketball player for the Texas Legends of the NBA G League.
 He played college basketball for the Penn State Nittany Lions.

 Early life and high school career

 Lundy grew up in Paulsboro, New Jersey and attended Roman Catholic High School in Philadelphia, Pennsylvania.
 He averaged 16.4 points and 8.7 rebounds per game as a junior.
 Lundy committed to playing college basketball for Penn State over offers from Louisville, Marquette and Virginia Tech.

 College career

 Lundy averaged 5.3 points per game during his freshman season at Penn State.
 He averaged 10.1 points and 4.2 rebounds over 25 games with 15 starts as a sophomore.
 After the season Lundy entered the NCAA transfer portal, but ultimately withdrew and returned to Penn State.
 He started all 30 of the Nittany Lions' games during his junior season and averaged 11.9 points and 4.9 rebounds while leading the team with 20 total blocked shots.
 Lundy was named honorable mention All-Big Ten Conference as a senior after averaging 14.2 points and 6.3 rebounds per game.
 After the season, he declared for the 2023 NBA draft, forgoing his remaining college eligibility.